berkaybarlas/Ultimate-Monopoly-Online-Game/README.md

  - **ServerProtocol** class is not deleted because it does not needed.
  - **ServerInfo** class is added to store number of connected clients and their IPs.
  - A variable added to Player class in order to check which client it is from.

+# Credit
+This is a project from Comp 302: Engineering course of Koç University instructed by Prof. Atilla Gürsoy.